 - Colin Dexter was a Morse operator during his National Service in the army – but that’s not how Inspector Morse got his name.

-- Like his creation, Colin Dexter loves the music of Wagner, the paintings of Vermeer, the writing of Charles Dickens and the taste of real ale.
+- Like his creation, Colin Dexter loved the music of Wagner, the paintings of Vermeer, the writing of Charles Dickens, and the taste of real ale.

-- In true Hitchcock style, Colin Dexter appears in all but three Morse episodes.
-He was “the man in the wheelchair at Magdalen Bridge” and “the man with crutches in the hospital waiting room” he often appeared at the bar of the pub where Morse was drinking.
+- In true Hitchcock style, Colin Dexter appeared in all but three Morse episodes.
+He was “the man in the wheelchair at Magdalen Bridge” and “the man with crutches in the hospital waiting room”.
+He often appeared at the bar of the pub where Morse was drinking.
 In 1993 he achieved his ambition and played a small speaking role.